 This briefing outlines the benefits of output-based support for cleantech end products manufacturing in Europe.
-Output-based aid is not tied to operating cost (Op-Ex), but to production output, in order to ease the difficult ramp-up stage and to promote local content.
+Output-based aid is support not linked to costs but to actual cleantech production.
+It is not tied to operating cost (Op-Ex), but to all costs associated with production output, especially during ramp-up.